 The truncation problem has also been studied in the summable situation.
 Here the question is slightly different and asks whether one can remove all sufficiently long edges of a {\sl super-critical} long-range percolation cluster while still retaining an infinite open cluster.
 This question was first studied by Meester and Steif \cite{meester1996continuity} who showed this for long-range percolation with exponential decay, following earlier work on finite-range percolation by Grimmett and Marstrand \cite{grimmett1990supercritical}.
 Later, the exponential decay was relaxed to polynomial (but summable) decay in \cite{berger2002transience,baumler2023continuity}.
 Similar results were also obtained for Poisson Boolean percolation by Dembin and Tassion \cite{dembin2022almost} and for inhomogeneous long-range percolation by Mönch \cite{monch2023inhomogeneous}.
 The uniqueness of the infinite cluster, whenever it exists, was studied by Burton and Keane \cite{burton1989density}.

 \paragraph*{Outline of the paper} The main idea in the proofs of Theorems \ref{theo:main} and \ref{theo:isotropic} is to apply the second moment method to a quantity related to the number of open paths starting at the origin.
 This technique was already used for oriented short-range percolation by Cox and Durrett in dimensions $d\geq 4$ \cite{cox1983oriented} and by Benjamini, Pemantle, and Peres in dimension $d=3$ \cite{benjamini1998unpredictable}.
 Similar techniques were also used by Kesten in high dimensions \cite{kesten1990asymptotics}.
-A second-moment bound for the number of open paths of a certain length will then imply that for all $n\in \N$ there exists a path of length $n$ that starts at the origin with a uniform (in $n$) positive probability.
+A second-moment bound for this quantity related to the number of open paths of a certain length will then imply that for all $n\in \N$ there exists a path of length $n$ that starts at the origin with a uniform (in $n$) positive probability.
 This implies the existence of an infinite cluster.
 The main input and setup of the second-moment bound are described in Proposition \ref{prop:measure on paths}.
 Then, we apply Proposition \ref{prop:measure on paths} to the different situations considered in Theorems \ref{theo:main} and \ref{theo:isotropic}.